SitramSoft/HomeLab/README.md

 ### Ubuntu - Clean unnecessary packages

-Very few server instances utilize these packages.
+Very few server instances utilize these packages and they can be clean to save storage on the VM.
 Make sure you don't need them before removing them.

 ```bash
 sudo apt purge --auto-remove snapd squashfs-tools friendly-recovery apport at cloud-init
 ```

-Remove the `unattended-upgrades` package and the associated services which are responsible for automatically updating packages in the system.
+Remove the `unattended-upgrades` package and the associated services which are responsible for automatically updating packages in the system in case this functionality is not used in your HomeLab.

 ```bash
 sudo apt purge --auto-remove unattended-upgrades